steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 > ##### Mechanical Watch Rabbit Hole
 > If you don’t own a mechanical watch, you may be questioning the whole point of this app.
 Hell, maybe even the whole point of owning an expensive, inaccurate watch in the first place.
 If you’re one of _those_, just bear with me.
 All you need to know is that mechanical watches are inaccurate: they gain or lose a few seconds per day if they’re good, a few minutes if they’re bad.
 They need to be periodically reset – they stop running if you don’t wear them or wind them.
 And they need to be periodically serviced.
 If they’re anywhere near a magnet, they become “magnetized” and become much less accurate until they’re demagnetized using a special machine.
 >
-> Watch lovers can get really attached to their timepieces, and can become obsessed about maintaining and measuring their accuracy.
+> Watch lovers can get really attached to their timepieces, and can become obsessed with maintaining and measuring their accuracy.
 Knowing your watch is accurate can increase your pride in your watch tenfold.
-And knowing your watch is inaccurate can let you know when it’s time to take it in for service (besides getting you on time to meetings).
+And knowing your watch is inaccurate can tell you it’s time to take it in for service (besides saving you from being late to meetings).
 >
 > Why bother with all this?
 I guess that’s a very personal question.
 What ultimately sold me on the appeal of mechanical watches was realizing that they are a piece of jewelry that’s also a perfect synergy of design and engineering in physical form.
 I’ve been trying to marry the two my entire life (hence the name of my consulting company, [Rational Creation](https://rationalcreation.com/)), so wearing both on my wrist just feels right.